-A phyto-androgens (phyto-androgen, phyto-androgens, and phyto-androgenic) are plant hormones—plant sterols—that are androgenic in nature.
-They are similar to phyto-estrogens, plant hormones which have an estrogenic effect on humans, only that they are phyto-androgens, plant hormones which have an androgenic effect on humans.
+Phyto-Androgens (Phyto-Androgen, Phyto-Androgens, and Phyto-Androgenic) are plant hormones—plant sterols—that are androgenic in nature.
+They are similar to Phyto-Astrogens, plant hormones that have an estrogenic effect on humans, only that they are Phyto-Androgens, plant hormones that have an androgenic effect on humans.

 The Three Classes of Pro-Androgenic Herbs

-Each class of pro-androgenic herbs has their own inherent advantages and disadvantages, and by understanding each plant and the class of pro-androgenic it falls within, formulas can be combined to enhance the benefits of each and to minimize their deficiencies.
+Each class of Pro-Androgenic herbs has its own inherent advantages and disadvantages.
+By understanding each plant and the class of Pro-Androgenic it falls within, formulas can be combined to enhance the benefits of each and to minimize their deficiencies.

-In this way, customers can build their own alchemist creations and better understand how our formulas work.
+This way, customers can build their alchemist creations and better understand how our formulas work.

-Supplementors are androgenic plants which contain androgen hormones.
-For now, no other plant is known to contain androgen levels in as high potencies as the pollen from the Pinus massoniana variety of the pine tree, this is the pollen used in all of RAW Forest Foods Pine Pollen products.
-Pine Pollen contains all four major androgen (male sex) hormones, Androstenedione, Testosterone, Dehydroepiandrosterone (DHEA), & Androsterone.
+Supplementors are androgenic plants that contain androgen hormones.
+No other plant is known to have androgen levels as high in potency as the pollen from the Pinus massoniana variety of the pine tree; this is the pollen used in all of RAW Forest Foods Pine Pollen products.
+Pine Pollen contains all four principal androgenic (male sex) hormones, Androstenedione, Testosterone, Dehydroepiandrosterone (DHEA), & Androsterone.

 - Minimal energy costs.
 Because Pine Pollen supplements the body, the effects of elevated male sex hormones can be achieved without otherwise stressing the body to produce more androgen hormones.

 - Men and Women.
-Men and women alike suffer from androgen deficiencies, but women have a lower capacity to produce androgens because the majority of androgens are produced in the testes.
-Pine Pollen, containing the androgen hormones, is able to raise androgen levels in women and in men whose main source of testosterone has been compromised.
+Men and women suffer from androgen deficiencies, but women have a lower capacity to produce androgens because most androgens are made in the testes.
+Pine Pollen, containing the androgen hormones, can raise androgen levels in women and men whose primary source of testosterone has been compromised.

 - Lack of engagement.
 The endocrine system produces hormones through a network of glands.
 Glands stay healthy when they stay active.
 Because Pine Pollen supplements with androgen hormones, it does not engage the body to produce the hormones (other androgenic herbs do, see Cistanche Tubulosa).

 - Negative feedback.
 Most hormones in the body, including all the sex hormones, are regulated through negative feedback.
-This mechanism works like the thermostat in a house, when the temperature drops the heat turn on until the set temperature is reached.
+This mechanism works like the thermostat in a house; when the temperature drops, the heat turns on until the set temperature is reached.
 So when testosterone levels naturally dip, the body boosts production until the set level is reached.
-Pine pollen does not help change the set level (other androgenic herbs do, see Tongkat Ali).
+Pine pollen does not help change the set level (other androgenic herbs do; see Tongkat Ali).

 - Estrogen.
 Testosterone is converted to harmful estrogen compounds, and safeguards should be taken to minimize how much testosterone is converted to these compounds.
 Pile pollen does not reduce this conversion (other herbs do, see Nettle Root).

-Producers are the class of androgenic herbs that mimic the endocrine signaling process in the body, which increase the actual amount of androgen hormones the body produces.
-The body using three hormones to signal male sex hormone production.
-First, gonadotropic releasing hormone (GnRH) (sometimes referred to as luteinizing releasing hormone) is secreted by the hypothalamus in the brain, which can be thought of as the main hormone thermostat of the body.
-GnRH then acts upon the anterior lobe of the pituitary gland to produce luteinizing hormone (LH) or follicle stimulating hormone (FSH).
-Both LH and FSH then act on the Leydig cells of the testis to produce testosterone.
+Producers are the class of androgenic herbs that mimic the endocrine signaling process in the body, which increases the body's actual amount of androgen hormones.
+The body uses three hormones to signal male sex hormone production.
+First, gonadotropic releasing hormone (GnRH) (sometimes referred to as luteinizing releasing hormone) is secreted by the hypothalamus in the brain, which can be thought of as the central hormone thermostat of the body.
+GnRH then acts upon the anterior lobe of the pituitary gland to produce luteinizing hormone (LH) or follicle-stimulating hormone (FSH).
+LH and FSH then work on the Leydig cells of the testis to produce testosterone.

 - Engages glands of the endocrine system, which promotes endocrine health.

-- By increasing LH and FSH, sperm quality increases, thus improving reproductive functioning of men.
+- By increasing LH and FSH, sperm quality increases, thus improving the reproductive functioning of men.

-- Inefficient for women, men who are partially or fully castrated, and transgendered (female to male) men.
+- Inefficient for women, men who are partially or fully castrated, and transgender (female to male) men.

-- For those unhealthy and otherwise feeble, could strain the body.
+- Those unhealthy and otherwise feeble could strain the body.

 - Does not fully address the conversion of testosterone to estrogen within the body.

 The third class of androgenic herbs are enhancers, herbs and other nutraceuticals which indirectly raise testosterone levels.
 This includes the root of the herb Urtica dioica (aka Nettle Root).
-Nettle Root blocks the loss of testosterone by sex hormone binding globulin.
+Nettle Root blocks the loss of testosterone by sex hormone-binding globulin.
 Free testosterone is the only type of “active” testosterone in the body, and free testosterone only accounts for 1-2% of all the testosterone in the body.
-The rest (98-99%) is lost to sex hormone binding globulin (SHBG), which then converts the testosterone into estrogen metabolites through a process called aromatization.
+The rest (98-99%) is lost to sex hormone-binding globulin (SHBG), which then converts the testosterone into estrogen metabolites through aromatization.

-Beta-sitosterols, the active compounds in Nettle Root, out compete testosterone for SHBG, so much so that Nettle Root will even free testosterone that has already been bound by SHBG.
+Beta-sitosterols, the active compounds in Nettle Root, out-compete for testosterone for SHBG, so much so that Nettle Root will even free testosterone that SHBG has already bound.
 Nettle Root prevents the loss of testosterone and frees testosterone from SHBG.
-This is important in that it increased levels of androgen hormones and prevents the harmful aromatization process.
-This is why Nettle Root is considered a androgenic herb even though it does not contain androgen hormones and does not signal the body to produce any.
+This is important because it increases androgen hormone levels and prevents the harmful aromatization process.
+This is why Nettle Root is considered an androgenic herb even though it does not contain androgen hormones nor signal the body to produce any.

-Similarly, Estrogen Detox, another maximize and detoxifier, rids the body of excess estrogen, thus favoring the amount of testosterone in the testosterone to estrogen ratio.
-Increased levels of estrogen inflate this ratio, making people become estrogen dominate, effectively lowering androgen levels.
+Similarly, Estrogen Detox, another maximize and detoxifier, rids the body of excess estrogen, thus favoring the amount of testosterone in the testosterone-to-estrogen ratio.
+Increased estrogen levels inflate this ratio, making people become estrogen-dominant, effectively lowering androgen levels.
 By detoxifying estrogen, testosterone/androgen dominance can return.

 - Reduces estrogen load.